 If you’ve played your cards right in each stage of the lifecycle, you’ll reap your ultimate reward in the Refer stage.
 The greatest value you receive from your customers comes not from their initial purchase or even their upsell purchase, but from the new customers they refer to you.

-Referrals are especially important for growing your brand because your existing customers are likely recommending your products and services to right-match prospects.
-According to Deloitte, “Customers who were referred by loyal customers have a 37% higher retention rate.”
+Referrals are especially important for growing your brand because your existing customers are likely already recommending your products and services to right-match prospects.
+According to InMoment, “75 percent of loyal customers will recommend a brand to friends and family.”

 Effectively keeping track of your referrals is a win-win for both you and the customers.
 When you know what to track, you not only learn more about what types of customers grow to eventually become strong referrers, but your referrers also get the proper credit and payment for their work.
 Here are some of the stats to track in the Refer stage: